nielswitte/OpenSim-CMS/api/README.md

 the chat, the server first needs to match the Avatar to a user.
 Or when no match can be found, the server could use 0 as ID, and append the message with the Avatar's name.

+The chats can be in an array or a just sent as a single element.

 ```http
 POST /api/grid/<GRID-ID/chats/ HTTP/1.1
 ```